Japan travel guide for first timers - Higashiyama Walking Course at Takayama

 Most recent overseas trip to Xi’an, China (Apr 2025)

-I like travelling to off beaten track places too, to a point that I received so many raised eyebrows and concerns from my family members and friends whenever I shared with them my next not-that-glam travel destination.
+But I also enjoy travelling to lesser-known places too, to the point that my family and friends sometimes raise their eyebrows whenever I share my next not-so-glam travel destination.

 Sam Lee Travel - me standing in front of the Harau Valley sign with mountains as backdrop